 BOSTON nepin Ave., 2nd floor.
-Open noon to

-Boston Labor Forum, 295 Hunting-

-NEWARK

-ton Ave., Room 200.
-CHICAGO Socialist Workers Party, 777 W. Adams, DE 2-9736.
-CLEVELAND Socialist Workers Party 10609 Su- perior Ave., Room 301, SW 1-1818.
-Open Thursday nights 8 to 10.
+Open noon Boston Labor Forum, 295 Hunting-6 P.M. daily except Sundays. ton Ave., Room 200.
+NEWARK Newark Labor Forum, Box 361, CHICAGO Newark, N. J. Workers Party, 777 W. repudiate their leadership and Socialist NEW YORK CITY Adams, DE 2-9736. disown their union, New York Militant Labor Forum, 116 Univer-sity Place, AL 5-7852.
+CLEVELAND Times correspondent Joseph A. Socialist Workers Party 10609 Su-Loftus made this astute obser-OAKLAND - BERKELEY perior Ave., Room 301, SW 1-1818. vation: "Union members some-P.O.
+Box 341, Berkeley 1, Callf.
+PHILADELPHIA Open Thursday nights 8 to 10. times repudiate their leaders.
 The Militant, P.O.
-Box 1904, Uni- versity Center Station, Cleveland 6, Ohio.
-DETROIT Eugene V. Debs Hall, 3737 Wood- ward.
+Box 1904, Unistag affair at Mr. Nixon's home but rarely in a way that gives Militant Labor Forum and Socialist versity Center Station, Cleveland 6, were A. B. Homer, president of comfort to a common adver-Workers Party, 1303 W. Girard Ave.
+Ohio.
+Lectures and discussions every Satur-DETROIT day, 8 P.M., followed by open house.
+The days of the unchallenged Eugene V. Debs Hall, 3737 Wood-Call PO 3-5820. reign of the "soft" union bureauward.
 TEmple 1-6135.
-LOS ANGELES NEWARK Newark Labor Forum, Box 361, Newark, N. J. NEW YORK CITY Militant Labor Forum, 116 Univer- sity Place, AL 5-7852.
-OAKLAND - BERKELEY P.O.
-Box 341, Berkeley 1, Calif.
-PHILADELPHIA Militant Labor Forum and Socialist Workers Party, 1303 W. Girard Ave.
-Lectures and discussions every Satur- day, 8 P.M., followed by open house.
-Call PO 3-5820.
-SAN FRANCISCO The Militant, 1145 Polk St., Rm.
-4. Sat, 11 A.M. to 3 P.M.
-Phone PR 6-

-9238.
-SEATTLE

-MILWAUKEE 1412-18th Avenue, EA 2-5554.
-Li-

-150 East Juneau Ave. brary, bookstore.

-MINNEAPOLIS ST. LOUIS

-Socialist Workers Party, 322 Hen- For Information phone MO 4-7194.

-Advertisement Advertisement
+SAN FRANCISCO crats are drawing to a close.
+LOS ANGELES The Militant, 1145 Polk St., Rm.
+4. American labor has entered the Forum Hall and Modern Book Shop, Sat.
+11 A.M. to 3 P.M.
+Phone PR 6period of sharpening class 7296; if no answer, VA 4-2321.
+1702 E. 4th St. AN 9-1953 or WE 5-9238.
+SEATTLE struggle.
+To survive, a new type MILWAUKEE 1412-18th Avenue, EA 2-5554.
+LIof leadership is required.
+The 150 East Juneau Ave.
+MINNEAPOLIS brary, bookstore. "common adversary" can find ST. LOUIS fair, that no press coverage was little comfort in the fact that Socialist Workers Party, 322 Hen-For information phone MO 4-7194. allowed, and no statement would the process of change has begun.
+Advertisement Advertisement - 1918 - 1928."
+Sunday, Jan.
+31,

 Has socialism a future in America?
 Why is the socialist movement so small in this country?
 How can socialists help to rebuild it into a power greater than it was in the 1930's and in the days of Debs?
-James P. Cannon, founder of the Socialist Workers party and active participant in the socialist movement for fifty years, attempts an answer.
+James P. Cannon, founder of the Socialist Workers. party and active participant in the socialist movement for fifty years, attempts an answer.
 His examination of the ups and downs of the radical movement since 1900 makes illuminating reading.
 In the International Socialist Review.
 Send 35 cents for a copy.
-International Socialist Review 116 University Place New York 3, N.Y.
+International Socialist Review 116 University Place New York 3, N.Y. weekly class in a study of Frederick Engels' classic work, "Socialism from a Utopia to a Sci-Union demands to compenence."
+Next class Thurs., Jan.
+28, at 8 p.m., 10609 Superior Avenue, Third Floor.
+"A Socialist View of Recent Developments in the Labor Movement and Perspectives for AN 9-4953 or WE 5-9238.
+1960."
+Speaker: Frank Lovell, State Chairman, Michigan Socialist Workers Party.
+Auspices: Cleveland Militant Forum.
+Saturday, Jan.
+30, 8 p.m., YMCA, discuss "The Leninist Concept Prospect and E. 22 St. School of International Soialism presents its winter lec- period.
+Chairman, Daniel Freeture series.
+Milton Alvin on "THE RUS- Alliance, Friday, Jan.
+29, 8:30 SIAN REVOLUTION TODAY": p.m.
+Militant Labor Forum, 116 "How the Stalin Regime Was University Place (off Union Formed and Defeated Its Rivals | Square).
+Contribution, 50 cents.